Husein Cumber: Florida East Coast Industries

-Cumber currently serves as Chief Strategy Officer at FECI.
-Cumber is directly responsible for guiding major capital projects from initial concept through development, including Brightline, the first privately owned and operated intercity rail system in the U.S. Cumber led the initial due diligence process for Brightline while at FEC Railway and then transferred to FECI with the project in 2012.
+Cumber served as chief strategy officer at Florida East Coast Industries (FECI) from 2012 to 2025.
+FECI was one of Florida's largest commercial real estate, transportation and infrastructure companies and was the parent company for the Brightline Trains project.
+Cumber was directly responsible for guiding major capital projects from initial concept through development, including Brightline Florida, the first privately owned and operated intercity rail system in the U.S. Cumber led the initial due diligence process for Brightline while at FEC Railway and then transferred to FECI with the project in 2012.Cumber has also overseen the development of Brightline West, which will connect Las Vegas to California, which broke ground on April 22, 2024.
+He was instrumental in developing the strategy, leading the advocacy efforts, and securing the public financing components for Brightline West, which led to a $3 billion grant award and a $3.5 billion private activity bond allocation.

-Cumber is also involved with strategic initiatives at Flagler and Flagler Global Logistics, subsidiaries of FECI.

 Political fundraising

 In 2004, Cumber was recognized as being President Bush's youngest Ranger (individuals who raised $200,000 or more).
 Cumber has been involved in fundraising efforts for several candidates and has personally donated heavily to Republican Party candidates.